l-michalik/MICHALIK/Retrieval-Augmented-Generation/README.md

 - [07] Modular pipeline for chunking, embedding, retrieval, and generation
 - [08] Modular pipeline for chunking, embedding, retrieval, and generation
 - [09] The use of Haystack's component-based pipelines (converter → splitter → embedder → retriever → prompt → generator)
+- [10] Clean and embed text data using transformer models in a DataFrame pipeline.

 ---